SDKs

 admin SDK: privileged environments

-The admin SDK is designed to perform sensitive operations from secure, privileged environments.
+The admin SDK is designed to run on secure, privileged environments.

 The admin SDK authenticates itself against Google servers by using a privileged account called a service account.
-Service accounts are automatically created by Google, are scoped to a Firebase project and have specific entitlements.
-The admin SDK skips user-centric authentication and bypass client-centric security rules.
+Service accounts are automatically created by Google, scoped to a Firebase project and have specific entitlements.
+The admin SDK skips user-centric authentication and is not subject to security rules (which are designed to control untrusted requests).

 npm i firebase-admin